mariovas3/llms/tutorials/llm-from-scratch-book/README.md

 ### Pre-norm vs Post-norm <a href="https://arxiv.org/pdf/2002.04745">paper here</a>
 * Pre-norm looks to work a lot better than post-norm.
-	* 10 epochs of training with `pre-norm` led to Average batch train loss in epoch of 0.7650676237212287.
+	* 10 epochs of training with `pre-norm` led to Average batch train loss in epoch of `0.7651`.
-		* Given the prompt "Every effort moves you", the generation via sampling with temperature=1 is:
+		* Given the prompt *"Every effort moves you"*, the generation via sampling with `temperature=1` is:

 			> Every effort moves you?"\n\n"Yes--quite insensible to the irony.
 She wanted him vindicated--and by me!"\n\nHe laughed again, and threw back his head to look up at the sketch of the donkey.
 "There were days when I'
-	* 10 epochs of training with `post-norm` led to Average batch train loss in epoch of 6.079882356855604
+	* 10 epochs of training with `post-norm` led to Average batch train loss in epoch of `6.0799`
-		* Given the prompt "Every effort moves you", the generation via sampling with temperature=1 is:
+		* Given the prompt *"Every effort moves you"*, the generation via sampling with `temperature=1` is:

 			> Every effort moves you,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 ### Decoder Layer clones vs fresh inits:
 * Fresh inits, as expected, worked better.
 Idk why the PyTorch implementation